Confusion over fate of US migrant children

 The fate of hundreds of undocumented children taken from parents remains unclear a day after President Donald Trump moved to roll back his policy.

-He ordered on Wednesday that the children be held with their parents, who are held on criminal charges of crossing the border illegally.
+He ordered on Wednesday that the children be held with their parents while they are detained on charges of crossing the border illegally.

 But under US law, migrant children cannot be detained more than 20 days by immigration officials.